 - Sell or distribute copies of the work to the public

-- Perform the copyrighted work publicly (in the case of literary, musical, dramatic, and choreographic works, pantomimes, and motion pictures and other audiovisual works)
+- Perform the copyrighted work publicly (in the case of literary, musical, dramatic, choreographic works, pantomimes, and motion pictures and other audiovisual works)

-- Display the copyrighted work publicly (in the case of literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works)
+- Display the copyrighted work publicly (in the case of literary, musical, dramatic, choreographic works, pantomimes, and pictorial, graphic, or sculptural works)

 A form of intellectual property, copyright does not protect ideas per se, but rather the original expression of ideas.
 Here’s a good example of how this concept plays out in the real world: